antaldaniel/dataandlyrics/content/post/2021-03-22-flower-of-sound/index.md

 authors = ["Daniel Antal", "Emily Hansell Clark"]

-tags = ["Amersfoort", "Milano", "music-therapy", "sound-design", "startup", "JUMP"]
+tags = ["Amersfoort", "Milano", "music therapy", "sound design", "startup", "JUMP Europen Music Market Accelerator"]

 summary = "Flower of Sound invites you to become more calm, inspired, energized or focused.
 Let the stress flow away and elevate your own frequency.
 Claudio is a fellow in the JUMP European Music Accelerator Program with a particularly interesting Milano and Amersfoort based startup, Flower of Sound."